zarinlo/codelabs/codelab-springboot-api.md

 <!-- ---------------------------------------------------------------------------------------------------------------- -->
 ## Setup Stock Controller
-Duration: 5
+Duration: 8

 To view the stock data, let's configure our stock controller class under the **controllers** directory.

 The controller class is responsible for defining and exposing endpoints in our API contract.
 It is also responsible for delivering the correct HTTP status to the user.

-We will utilize the Swagger/OpenAPI framework to autogenerate and manage the endpoints defined in our controller.
+We will utilize the Swagger framework to autogenerate and manage the endpoints defined in our controller.
 The framework provides us access to various annotations that help frame the  API documentation.

 Open up your root `pom.xml` and include these dependencies: